NASA returning to the Moon with mega rocket launch

 The takeoff is scheduled less than a week after the passage of Hurricane Nicole, which the rocket endured outside on its launch pad.

-For now, officials are evaluating the risk associated with hurricane damage to a thin strip of caulk-like material called RTV, which encircles the Orion crew capsule atop the rocket, and makes it more aerodynamic.
+The hurricane damaged a thin strip of caulk-like material which encircles the Orion crew capsule atop the rocket, making it more aerodynamic.
+However, NASA said Monday that this posed a minimal risk.

-Teams are looking at whether the RTV could shake loose during launch and pose problems.

 - Far side of Moon -

-The weather promises to be mild, with a 90 percent chance of favorable conditions during the launch window.
+The weather promises to be mild, with an 80 to 90 percent chance of favorable conditions during the launch window.

 At the end of September, the rocket had to be wheeled back to its assembly building to be sheltered from another hurricane, Ian.